Fall to Pieces (Velvet Revolver song): Content

-The song was #1 on the Billboard Hot Mainstream Rock Tracks chart for 11 consecutive weeks and #2 on the Billboard Hot Modern Rock Tracks chart for a single week.
-It also hit #67 on the Billboard Hot 100.
-The band performed the song during their performance at Live 8; its performance is the only one of the three songs they played there that appears on the concert DVD.

 Composition

 The song is played with 1/2 step down-tuned guitars, unlike most of Velvet Revolver's catalogue.
 Similar to "Sweet Child o' Mine" by Guns N' Roses (Slash, McKagan and Sorum's previous band), the song is in the key of D-flat Mixolydian, and is based on an arpeggiated riff around the Dsus4 chord.
 Weiland wrote the lyrics; Slash, McKagan, Kushner, and Sorum composed the music.